databio/IGD/README.md

 This will generate a total of ~200,000 igd bin files (mode 0) in the subfolders chr1,...chrY; a single igd database file (mode 1) roadmap.igd and dataset index file roadmap_index.tsv in the igd folder.

 ### 2. Search iGD for overlaps
+To compile igd_search.c to executable igd_seach on a linux terminal:
+	**gcc -o igd_search igd_search.c -lm -lz**

+To run the executable: **./igd_search "/path...to query file/" "/path...to igd data (mode 1) file/"**,

+where:

+- "path...to igd folder" is the path to the query file

+- "path...to igd data folder" is the path to the igd data

+An example:
+	**./igd_search query100.bed rme_igd/roadmap.igd**

 ### 3. Run the Jupyter notebook